rahimialijan/My-Portfolio/README.md

 # 📖 [My-Portfolio] <a name="about-project"></a>

-> **[My-Portfolio]** is a project to showcase all of my recent work.
-It will maitain the information and history of my recent projects, the brave informatin about me, and the link to my resume. it will also provide the context to be in contact with the clients.
+> **[My-Portfolio]** is a full-stack application that combines React, SCSS, and Motion Frame on the frontend, and leverages Sanity Studio for the backend.
+This project serves as a full-stack solution to showcase my recent work, skills, and experiences, maintaining a comprehensive repository for the details and history of my recent projects

 ## 🛠 Built With <a name="built-with"></a>